 - Apply lubricant to any of the razor’s moving parts.

 - Reassemble the razor.

-As with all types of razors, cleaning and sanitizing are important parts of optimizing the device’s lifespan and performance.
-Doing so on a regular basis will go a long way toward preventing the build up of bacteria, hair and other debris and ensuring that your razor will perform well for the foreseeable future.
+As with all razors, cleaning and sanitizing are important parts of optimizing the device’s lifespan and performance.
+Doing so on a regular basis will go a long way toward preventing the build-up of bacteria, hair and other debris and ensuring that your razor will perform well for the foreseeable future.

 Is alcohol the best way to clean a razor blade?

 Although alcohol is great for cleaning razor blades, it is not the only substance used for this purpose.

 Let’s dive into the benefits and drawbacks of two products commonly used to clean razor blades with disinfectant properties: hydrogen peroxide and white vinegar.